lijungtsung/lijungtsung.github.io/about_me.md

 ## About me
 <br/>
 Hello!
-I'm a research scientist with a passion for understanding the plasma astrophysics of our universe, from its largest structures to our own Sun.
+I'm a physicist with a passion for understanding the plasma astrophysics of our universe, from its largest structures to our own Sun.
 <br/><br/>
 My journey began in Chiayi, my hometown in southern Taiwan.
 I pursued both my bachelor's and master's degrees at National Tsing Hua University, where I first dove into theoretical physics by studying modified gravity and post-Newtonian expansion.
 <br/><br/>